niy42/NooluHQ-Test/README.md

 ### OTP Handling

-- During development, OTPs are logged to the console instead of sending multiple emails.
+- During development, OTPs are logged to the console for testing purposes.
-- Resend allows only **one OTP per email at a time**; use different emails to test multiple accounts.
+- Email delivery is limited because the project uses Resend's default testing domain (`onboarding@resend.dev`).
+- This setup only allows sending emails to a single verified address.
+- Any other email used during registration will **not receive an OTP**.

+> To enable OTP delivery for multiple users, a custom domain must be configured and verified in Resend. :contentReference[oaicite:0]{index=0}

 ```